OliverCadman/cross_tracks_ci_ms3/TESTING.md

 3. Delete Profile Modal
     1. Click both the icon to close the modal and page outside the modal, to confirm it closes correctly.
     2. Click the button which reads 'No, I Change My Mind!' to confirm it closes the modal.
+    3. Click the 'Yes I'm Sure' button, to confirm that:
+        1. The user's document is removed from the 'users' collection in the database.
+        2. All tracks related to the user are removed from the 'tracks' collection in the database.
+        3. All instances of the deleted user's tracks in all user document's 'liked_tracks' arrays are removed from the database.
+        4. The instance of the user is removed from the 'likes' array of all track documents in 'tracks' collection in the database.
+        3. File information relating to profile image (if any) are removed from fs.files and fs.chunks collections.
-    3. Click the 'Yes I'm Sure' button, to confirm that the account is deleted successfully, and the user is logged out and taken to the home page, with relevant flash message.
+        4. The deleted user is then logged out and taken to the home page, with the relevant flash message displayed.

 4. 'My Tracks'